 Steps to Complete the Graduate Teaching Certificate

-The Graduate Certificate in College Teaching is available to all University of Iowa Ph.D., or other terminal degree, students.
+The Graduate Certificate in College Teaching is available to all University of Iowa PhD and master's degree-seeking students.
 In order to earn a Graduate Certificate in College Teaching, the course work requirements from each of the 3 Categories must be completed.
 A minimum of 12 semester hours is required for the Graduate Certificate in College Teaching.
 Previous teaching experience will not be permitted to waive any of these requirements.

 It is critical to register for the program so we can best assure there will be sufficient sections and seating in the classes during the semester in which you plan to enroll.